thejsway/thejsway/manuscript/chapter17.md

 ### Regular expressions

-The previous validations were quite primitive: many string containing a `@` character are not valid email addresses.
+The previous validations were quite primitive: many strings containing a `@` character are not valid email addresses.
 To perform more advanced checks, you can use a powerful tool: **regular expressions**.

 A regular expression defines a **pattern** to which strings are compared, searching for matches.
 Many programming languages support them.
 A powerful addition to a programmer's toolbelt, they can nonetheless take quite a bit of time to be comfortable with.
 What follows is just an introduction to the vast domain of regular expression.